 December 9, 2025 - TRA Newswire -

-The top county administrator the encompasses Texas' capital city, Travis County Judge Andy Brown, wants to see traffic relief on the I-35 travel corridor between Austin and San Antonio and is leading the charge for regional rail service.
+The top county administrator that encompasses Texas' capital city, Travis County Judge Andy Brown, wants to see traffic relief on the I-35 travel corridor between Austin and San Antonio and is leading the charge for regional rail service.

-Judge Brown, along with Bexar County Judge Peter Sakai, created the Texas Passenger Rail Advisory Committee (TPRAC) last year, to raise awareness of the need for intercity passenger rail service in the crowded traffic corridor.
+Judge Brown, along with Bexar County Judge Peter Sakai, created the Texas Passenger Rail Advisory Committee (TPRAC) last year, to raise awareness of the need for intercity passenger rail service in the crowded interstate 35 traffic corridor.

-In his most recent thread post on Instagram, Brown pointed out how more Texans are riding trains and that a top priority for his office is to focus on establishing service between ABI (Austin Bergstrom Airport) and downtown San Antonio's Amtrak station by studying how Texas State Highway 130 could be utilized for rail service.
+In his most recent post on Instagram, Brown pointed out how more Texans are riding trains and that a top priority for his office is to focus on establishing service between ABI (Austin Bergstrom Airport) and downtown San Antonio's Amtrak station by studying how Texas State Highway 130 could be utilized for rail service.

 Travis County Commissioners approved a $125,000 feasibility study in October for HNTB to look at possible routes along SH130 and Interstate 10.